mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 The `socket` option may be included in a listener definition, this configures the listener to use Unix domain sockets to listen for incoming connections.
 The parameter value given is the name of the socket to use.

 If a socket option and an address option is given then the listener will listen on both the specific IP address and the Unix socket.

+#### `authenticator`

+The authenticator module to use.
+Each protocol module defines a default authentication module which is used if no `authenticator` parameter is found from the configuration.

+#### `authenticator_options`

+Option string given to the authenticator module.
+The value of this parameter should be a comma-separated list of key-value pairs.
+See authenticator specific documentation for more details.

 #### Available Protocols